dbus2/zbus/book/src/server.md

 ### Sending signals

-As you might have noticed in the previous example, the signal methods don't take an `&self` argument but rather a `SignalEmitter` reference.
+As you might have noticed in the previous example, the signal methods don't take an `&self` argument but rather a `SignalContext` reference.
 This allows you to easily emit signals whether from inside or outside of your `dbus_interface` methods' context.
-To make things easier, `dbus_interface` methods can receive a `SignalEmitter` passed to them using the special `zbus(signal_emitter)`
+To make things easier, `dbus_interface` methods can receive a `SignalContext` passed to them using the special `zbus(signal_context)`
 attribute:

 Please refer to [`dbus_interface` documentation][didoc] for an example and list of other special